-- First thing you need is seed.
-If you have an avocado seed, you can germinate it by placing toothpick horizontally into the seed near the top and suspending the seed in a small container of water.
+- If you have an avocado seed, you can germinate it by placing toothpick horizontally into the seed near the top and suspending the seed in a small container of water.
 Place it in direct light and refresh the water weekly.
 It may take up to 15 days to germinate.
-When it has germinated, replant the seed into a larger container of good-quality potting mix or, if no risk of frost, plant it directly int will be ready for budding or grafting when it has grown to 60 to 75 cm tall.
+When it has germinated, replant the seed into a larger container of good-quality potting mix or, if no risk of frost, plant it directly into the ground where you want the tree to grow.
+The seedling will be ready for budding or grafting when it has grown to 60 to 75 cm tall.
 Make sure that the diameters of the scion and the rootstock match to maximize cambium layer contact. - Choose your scion from the established and grown tree.
 Do it when the tree is still dormant in spring.
 Select a hard and mature green wood that is less than a year old.
 Remove all the leaves on this piece, and you will end up with a small stub.
 Store in a zip bag in the fridge, to prevent them from getting warm and drying out.
 You may wait until your rootstock tree is just leafing out in the spring to maximize your chance for a successful grafting.

-Grafting process-2
+Grafting process 2